RainimatorModDev/AnnotationLib/README.md

 ### Common

-For every registration class, you need to implement `IAnnotatedRegistryEntry`.

-Then add a `entrypoint` into `fabric.mod.json`
+For every registration class, add a `entrypoint` into `fabric.mod.json`

 ```json
 {